CSC207-UofT/course-project-group-002-tut5101/phase0/progress_report.md

 Our group have 2 people, Mingyang Li and Shaojie Dong.
-We worked on the design of the Inventory class(which is the super class for Product class and Material class), Product class, Material class, their child classes which can be made as instance and InventoryList class.
+We worked on the design of the Inventory class(which is the super class for Product class and Material class), Product class, Material class, their child classes which can be made as instance, InventoryList class and Review.
 We included comments for each class and its methods.

 We worked on the CRC cards of the classes included above.